 Cage or net fish farms (e.g. salmon).
 The effects of these operations are much greater than mussel farms.
 As caged fish require feeding, there is a substantial build-up of organic matter on the seabed.
-In extreme cases the anaerobic conditions can destroy organisms living under the farm.
+In extreme cases the anaerobic conditions destroy all organisms living under the farm.

-Navigational safety
+Navigational Safety

-Aquaculture developments need to be well marked with marker buoys, radar reflectors and navigation lighting buoys.
-The maintenance and design of structures over the lifetime of the aquaculture operation will need to ensure that the structures will not break away and become floating or sunken obstacles.
-The navigational lighting of structures also needs to be maintained in order to provide appropriate demarcation of the structures at night.
+Aquaculture activities and operations need to be well marked with marker buoys, radar reflectors and navigation lighting buoys.
+The Maritime Safety Authority has a legislative responsibility to assess and require the above safety measures.
+The maintenance and design of structures over the lifetime of the operations will need to ensure that the structures will not break away and become floating or sunken obstacles.
+The navigational lighting of structures also needs to be maintained and operational in order provide appropriate demarcation of the structures at night.

-Fishing activities
+Fishing Activities

 Commercial, recreational and customary fishing.
-AMAs must not have an "undue adverse effect" on fishing activities.
-The Ministry of Fisheries is currently developing criteria for an "undue adverse effect".
-An undue adverse effect may include location of an AMA over or close to fishing grounds.
+AMA's must not have an "undue adverse effect" on fishing activities.
+The Ministry of Fisheries are currently developing the criteria for an "undue adverse effect".
+An undue adverse effect may include location of AMA over or close to fishing grounds.

 Taiapure.
-A coastal area that has customary significance to iwi as a source of food or for spiritual or cultural reasons.
-Taiapure are established under the Fisheries Act 1996.
-A management committee is established to give advice and recommendations to the Minister of Fisheries about the management of the fisheries within the taiapure.
-The establishment of taiapure will have an effect on the establishment of AMAs and vice versa.
+A coastal area that has customary significance to iwi as a source of food or for spiritual or cultural reasons, Taiapure are established under the Fisheries Act 1996.
+Under that Act, a management committee is established to give advice and recommendations to the Minister of Fisheries about regulations to provide for management of the fisheries within Taiapure.
+The establishment of taiapure will have an effect on the establishment of AMA and vice versa.

-Mataitai reserves.
-An area of customary importance for food gathering that is managed by tangata whenua.
-Mataitai reserves are established under the Customary Fisheries Regulations 1998.
-Tangata kaitiaki (guardians) are appointed by tangata whenua to manage the area, issue permits and to monitor effects and fishing activity.
+Mataitai.
+An area of customary importance for food gathering that are managed by tangata whenua, Mataitai are established under the Customary Fisheries Regulations 1998.
+Tangata kaitiaki (guardians) are appointed by tangata whenua to manage the area, issue permits and to monitor.